Falher

+Etymology

+The name of the colony and first mission of Saint-Jean-Baptiste de Falher was chosen on June 1, 1912 by the first party of settlers, accompanied by Fathers Constant Falher and Jean-Baptiste Henri Giroux.
+During a gathering for prayer, Giroux suggested the name “Saint-Constant de Falher,” which was met with protests by Fr.
+Falher.
+The group settled on the name by combining Giroux’s first name and Fr.
+Falher’s family name.
+The surname is ultimately derived from Breton falc’her (cognate with French faucher) meaning “scytheman.”
+When the mission was officially elevated to a parish by Bishop Émile Grouard on June 14, 1917, he chose to erect it under the patronage of Saint Anne as there was already a mission named Saint-Jean-Baptiste in present-day Fort McMurray, built a year prior to that in Falher.

+The settlements of Falher, Donnelly and Girouxville were referred to by the Cree jointly as umstosee owuskee, meaning “Frenchman’s Land.”
+J. Fromhold provides the alternate Cree name of mistik asissw owaski to Falher and Donnelley, literally “Little Stick House" (in reference to the mission church), the Cree supposedly identifying the French as the mistik asis iniw or “Little Stick People.”

 History

 The area was known to missionaries before it was surveyed in 1909 as an Indian trail that led to British Columbia and where the Edmonton, Dunvegan and British Columbia Railway later laid its tracks.
-In 1912, the settlement of Mission St-Jean Baptiste de Falher was opened 5 km from the current location of the Town of Falher.
+In 1912, the settlement of Mission Saint-Jean-Baptiste de Falher was opened 5 km from the current location of the Town of Falher.
 When the railway came to the area in 1915, the settlement was named after Father Constant Falher (March 29, 1863 – March 18, 1939), a Roman Catholic Oblate missionary who was born in Josselin, France, arriving at Grouard in 1889.
 The origin of the majority of local colonizers were from Quebec; some arriving in the area via the United States of America (French American), such as Robert Goulet's family, who settled in Girouxville.

 The colony was divided into two: what is now the Village of Donnelly and the Town of Falher.
 In 1919, the town consolidated a school district and the first parish of Ste.
 Anne was established.
 The first post office opened in 1923 when the settlement became a hamlet.
 It incorporated as a village in 1929 and then as a town in 1955.

 In 1963, a celebration of the 50 year anniversary of the settlement of Falher was organized by the regional ACFA, with attendance reaching 'more than 5000'.